 Hannah enjoys rainy afternoons, 0.5mm Staedler black ink pens, and the smell of old books.
 She spent part of 2012 and the beginning of 2013 as an Adjunct Professor at Murray State University in Murray and Madisonville, Kentucky, where she taught Drawing III, Drawing II: Figure Drawing, Art Materials & Techniques for the Classroom Teacher and Art Appreciation.
 Hannah spent the rest of 2013 working at Les Cheneaux Design Type, a letterpress and design shop, and teaching printmaking and other art workshops at art-a-site!
 Gallery and Studio in downtown Bowling Green, Ohio.

-She is currently an Assistant Professor of Art at Southeast Missouri State University, where she is Area Head of Printmaking and teaches Printmaking, Fiber Arts, and Drawing.
+She is currently an Associate Professor of Art at Southeast Missouri State University, where she is Area Head of Printmaking and teaches Printmaking, Fiber Arts, and Drawing.
 She is also the letterpress area coordinator at Catapult Press, Catapult Creative House: a center for arts entrepreneurship.

 So, you might ask, “How come y’all are called Orange Barrel Industries, yet this little orange symbol is all over your page rather than, say, the more logical choice of an orange traffic barrel?”